What to look for in collagen powder and how to read the label

 Hydrolysed collagen

-When buying a collagen supplement, check to see if the label says it’s been ‘hydrolysed’.
+When buying a collagen powder, check to see if the label says it’s been ‘hydrolysed’.
 Hydrolysed collagen is easier to digest, which means you’re able to use all the amino acids it contains.

 Hydrolysing turns tough collagen fibres into a silky smooth powder that dissolves effortlessly into your latte.
 But how does the process work?